Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 ### QOL
 * Intro logos and introductary movie will get skipped (Sheepy's "Skip Intro" can do even more, if you want to use that, please disable these via settings).
+* Saving of soldiers loadouts is optimized to also respect the order of items

 ## Settings (again)
 Everything is configurable.
 I tried to be very clear in naming the settings so everything should be more or less self-explanatory.